Suvad Katana: Club career

 In 1992, War in Bosnia started and Katana fled to Switzerland with Gordan Vidović and Mario Stanić and subsequently moved to Belgium.
 He played there for Genk (1992–1994), Gent (1994–1996) and Anderlecht (1996–1998).
 After a season with Turkish side Adanaspor, he returned to Belgium and played for Lokeren (1999–2004).
 He ended his career in 2004 after suffering from persistent knee injuries.

 He was one of the best defenders in the Belgian championship during the 1990s.
 He won many awards for his performances at various clubs.

 International career

 Katana also played for the Bosnia and Herzegovina national team.
 His first game was against Albania on 24 April 1996, and last on 15 October 1998 against Lithuania.
 In total, he collected ten caps for the national team.

 Personal life

-After retiring as a player, the bold-headed Katana worked in former teammate Vidović's real estate company.
+After retiring as a player, Katana worked in former teammate Vidović's real estate company.

 In January 2005, Katana died in Sarajevo after suffering a cardiac arrest, aged 35.
 He was survived by his wife and two children.